buda-magenta/hazard_map/data.md

 </table>

 <p align="center">
 A few properties of the network used in our analysis are shown above in the table.
 There are three modes of transport we consider - air, rail, and road.
+You can find more information at 'arxiv link'
 </p>